How to Apply

 - Vision Standards - candidates must also meet a medical standard as set out by the Government Occupational Health Program and the BC Corrections Branch.
 Part of the overall medical assessment for entry level positions is the requirement to meet a vision standard and colour vision standard.

-- Language Proficiency Index (LPI) or equivalent - one of the duties of the adult Correctional Officer is to communicate clearly and effectively in writing.
+- Grade 12 English with a final grade of 70% or higher or an accepted equivalent.
+One of the duties of the adult Correctional Officer is to communicate clearly and effectively in writing.
 It's essential that candidates have the requisite writing skills.
-To ensure candidates possess the minimum writing skills standards, the branch employs use of the LPI, Level 5 or the equivalent.
+To ensure candidates possess the minimum writing standards, the branch requires applicants to submit documentation in support of this requirement.

 - Correctional Officer Physical Abilities Test (COPAT) - this fitness test evaluates an applicant's ability to meet the physical demands of being a Correctional Officer.
 The timed test includes an assessment of endurance, agility, mobility and strength.